 How to calculate ROIC?

-Let's consider an example of a company which recently raised $100k of capital.
+Let's consider an example of a company that recently raised $100k in capital.
 The stakeholders wish to know how well the company is doing, so the company decides to calculate the value of the ROIC indicator.

-- First of all, the company in question needs to determine their NOPAT.
-They can calculate it by multiplying EBIT by 1-tax rate.
+First of all, the company in question needs to determine its NOPAT.
+They can calculate it by multiplying EBIT by 1 minus the tax rate.
 Let's assume that EBIT equals $50k and that the tax rate is 25%.
 Then:

 NOPAT = $37.5k

 Then, the company needs to sum up all the invested capital.
 Let's say they have no debts, and the capital from equity equals $121.5k.